Pärnu in Winter: 4 Famous Sights Transformed

 My stopover wouldn’t have been complete without seeing the Rannahotell that brought Pärnu’s beach resort into the 20th Century.
 There was just enough time for me to admire its Modernist lines – and spy the staff taking a break.
 The restaurant menu that was displayed on the beach dated from 2016, so I had no idea if it was open.
 There should be no doubts in 2018 since there’s a special centenary dinner menu on the website.

 If Rannahotell is a symbol of 20th-Century Pärnu, the Hedon Spa-run mud baths (Pärnu mudaravila) represent its 19th-Century past.
 Its Raimond restaurant is named after the composer Raimond Valgre, whose statue sits in the nearby park.
 Somebody was thoughtful enough to put a red scarf around his bronze neck while he “played” the accordion.
-His music plays from a speaker in the background; it would’ve been a sweet hangout in the summer.
+His music plays from a speaker in the background; it would’ve been a sweet hangout in the summer, but in winter it’s a little haunting.

 And with that, you can follow Supeluse to return to the bus terminal, passing more vacation homes and a park dedicated to the poet Lydia Koidula.
 Here’s a map of the route and the highlights that I just described.
-I didn’t eat or sleep in Pärnu, so I’m afraid I haven’t any recommendations on this front.
+I didn’t eat or sleep in Pärnu in winter, so I’m afraid I haven’t any recommendations on this front.